skx/puppet-summary/README.md

 ## End-Points

-There are four three-end points:
+There are four main end-points:

 * `GET /`
   * Show all known-nodes and their current status.